otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • Edit the Structure output file to remove the comment line (first line in the file, starts with “#”).
-    • You may need to edit your Structure output file to change the alphanumeric population names to be numbers. !!!This can be done using sed.
+    • You may need to edit your Structure output file to change the alphanumeric population names to be numbers.
     • The parameters to run Structure (including a value of k=3) have already been prepared, you can find them here:
             /nesi/project/nesi02659/source_data/denovo/mainparams